MrGrasss/TeleBlitz-BestTelebot/README.md

     - Change message randomly: In MassDM(copy) and Massforwarder you will find an option to change message every now and then (only appears when using a channel), this adds random characters in between words while keeping emojis, links and markdown characters intact.
 For this you will need one client that has admin permissions with atleast "Edit Messages of Others" turned on.
+There is also an option called "changed_message_ratio" which is a percentage of how often a random character will be added, the higher the more characters.

 ## Suggestions / Feedback